 10. Bryn Mawr's residency requirement states that students must complete 24 units during semesters registered at Bryn Mawr, either during the regular academic year or during the College's summer sessions.

 Students entering Bryn Mawr may transfer up to 4 units of credit from college work done during high school, including courses taken at community colleges or two-year colleges.
 However, no credit is given if that college work counted towards a student's high school graduation requirements.

-Credit will be given only for those community college courses taken before the student enrolled at Bryn Mawr.
-Students should complete and have their Guidance Counselor or Head of School sign and reutrn a Courses Taken Concurrent with High School Enrollment form to our Registrar's Office.
+Credit will be given only for those community college courses taken before the student was admitted to Bryn Mawr.
+Students should complete and have their Guidance Counselor or Head of School sign and return a Courses Taken Concurrent with High School Enrollment form to our Registrar's Office.

 Once a student has matriculated at Bryn Mawr, credit is given only for courses taken at four-year colleges or universities that confer a bachelor’s degree.
 Before enrolling in any courses at another institution, a student should consult with her Dean and with the Registrar and should complete a transfer credit approval form.

 Students who matriculated prior to August 2011 may satisfy all or part of the Divisional and Quantitative requirements via transfer credits.
 However, those who entered Bryn Mawr in August 2011 or later will not be able to fulfill the Approaches, Foreign Language, Emily Balch Seminar or Quantitative and Math requirements through transfer courses.

 Any student who wishes to use a transfer course towards her major must consult her major adviser in advance.
 Departments very seldom permit students to count transfer credits as 300-level courses in their majors.